 Please visit my personal webpage for updated information.

-I am currently a Post-doctoral Research Fellow working with Sarah Frisken within the Surgical Planning Lab (Boston, MA), a unit of Harvard Medical School and the Radiology Department of Brigham and Women's Hospital.
+I am currently a faculty researcher working with Sarah Frisken within the Surgical Planning Lab (SPL), a unit of Harvard Medical School and the Radiology Department of Brigham and Women's Hospital.
 I'm also a member of the GolbyLab and the National Center for Image Guided Therapy (NCIGT).

-Before joining the Surgical Planning Lab I was a Post-doctoral Research Fellow at IHU Strasbourg (France).
-I prepared my Ph.D. in Computer Science on augmented reality for hepatic surgery using soft-tissue simulation at the University of Lille (France) under the supervision of Marie-odile Berger, Stephane Cotin and Jeremie Dequidt.
+Before joining the SPL I was a post-doctoral research fellow at IHU Strasbourg (France).
+I obtinaed my Ph.D. in computer science on augmented reality for hepatic surgery using soft-tissue simulation at the University of Lille and Inria (France) under the supervision of Marie-odile Berger, Stephane Cotin and Jeremie Dequidt.

 My research work focuses on image-guided simulation, augmented reality for deformable objects and 3D shape recovery of non-rigid surfaces with an application to surgery.
 Take a look at my publications for more details.